pananton/busrpc-spec/docs/busrpc.md

 Methods may be bound to a concrete object or to a class as a whole.
 The latter are called **static methods**.
 Busrpc specification also has a notion of a **static class**, which is a class without objects.
 Because of this, static class does not define an object identifier and every method of it's interface is treated as static.
 Static classes are mainly used to group related system-wide "utility" methods.

-**Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls). **Method result** is a network response containing either method return value or an exception signalling abnormal method completion.
-Exact format of this messages is described in the [Protocol](#protocol) section.
+**Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls).
+Some method parameters can be declared as **observable**, which means that their values

+**Method result** is a network response containing either method return value or an exception signalling abnormal method completion.

+## Service

+**Service** is an application implementing and/or invoking busrpc class methods.
+This specification does not impose any limits on methods used by the service.
+For example, it is totally fine for a service to implement only a subset of class methods, or to implement/invoke methods from distinct classes.

 ## Structure

 Busrpc **structure** is an alternative term for a protobuf `message` introduced for consistency with OOP terminology.
 Structures are busrpc wire types, i.e. every busrpc network message is represented by some structure.

 **Predefined structures** are structures which have special meaning determined by this specification.
 In particular, **descriptors** are predefined structures which provide busrpc client libraries with type information about busrpc entity (service, class, or method).
 Descriptors are usually never sent over the network - in fact, they even do not have any fields, only nested type definitions.

-All predefined structures are described in the [Protocol](#protocol) section.

 ## Enumeration